 Pollination Biology & Seed Dispersal.
 The flowers often last for only a single day.
 Smith et al. (2010) noted that white corollas were relatively uncommon in Ipomoea subg.
 Quamoclit because clades in which they evolved speciated relatively less than the others, while McDonald et al. (2011) discuss the numerous origins of self- from cross pollination (and reversals) in Ipomoea.

 The bracts may be adnate to the pedicel and accrescent (wind dispersal: Neuropeltis), or the bracteoles may be much enlarged (e.g. Calystegia).
 Some Convolvuloideae have flowers with slight oblique disymmetry (Lefort 1951), while the zygomorphy of the flowers of Humbertia is largely positional, indeed, they are drawn as being polysymmetric by Pichon (1947).
-The sepals of Humbertia have five traces, but in Convolvuloideae there are fewer; secretory cells are apparently restricted to the flower (Deroin 1993).
+The sepals of Humbertia have five traces, but in Convolvuloideae there are fewer; secretory cells are apparently restricted to the flower in the former (Deroin 1993).
 The corolla tube of some Cuscuta and some other members of the family is strictly speaking a corolla-stamen tube, both contributing integrally to the tubular structure (Prenner et al. 2002).
 The infrastaminal scales found in Cuscuta may protect the nectar or the ovary (Riviere et al. 2013).
+Nectaries in the family, including those of Humbertia, are discussed by Deroin (1993).
 Weberling (1989) described the ovary as being fundamentally gynobasic, although with an apical septum.
 There are a few, mostly old records of protein crystalloids in the nucleus (Speta 1977; Thaler 1966).

-For chemistry, see Hegnauer (1964, 1989), for seed reserves, see G. Dahlgren (1991), for the rpl2 intron, Downie et al. (1991) and Stefanovic et al. (2002), for ovary morphology, see Deroin (1999b), for floral anatomy, Deroin (2004 and references), for embryology, see Raghava Rao (1940), Kaur (1969), Kaur and Singh (1970) and Yana and Rao (1993), for the chloroplast ycf15 gene, see McNeal et al. (2007), for general information, see Staples and Brummitt (2007), for successive cambia, etc., see Rajput et al. (2008).
+For general information, see Staples and Brummitt (2007), Hoogland (1953b) and especially Convolvulaceae Unlimited, for chemistry, see Hegnauer (1964, 1989), Eich (2008) and Kaltenegger et al. (2013: homospermidine synthase and pyrrolizidine alkaloids), for successive cambia, etc., see Rajput et al. (2008, 2014), for seed reserves, see G. Dahlgren (1991), for ovary morphology, see Deroin (1999b), for floral anatomy, Deroin (2004 and references), for embryology, see Raghava Rao (1940), Kaur (1969), Kaur and Singh (1970) and Yana and Rao (1993), for galactomannans and their like, see Kooiman (1971) and Reid (1985), for seedling morphology, see Austin (1973), and for the chloroplast ycf15 gene, see McNeal et al. (2007).
 Some information about Humbertia is taken from Pichon (1947) and K. Kubitzki and H. Manitz (pers. comm.), but the genus is poorly known, especially embryologically.

 Phylogeny.
-Within Convolvuloideae, part of Poraneae (Cardiochlamyeae: Porana itself is polyphyletic), Erycibeae s. str., and a clade made up of all other Convolvuloideae form a basal trichotomy.
-Erycibe in particular can look very unlike other members of the family and herbarium specimens are often misidentified.
+The distinctive Humbertia is sister to the rest of the family (e.g. Refulio-Rodriguez & Olmstead 2014; García et al. 2014).
+Within the rest of the family, part of Poraneae (Cardiochlamyeae: Porana itself is polyphyletic), Erycibeae s. str., and a clade made up of all other Convolvuloideae form a basal trichotomy.
+Erycibe in particular can look very unlike other Convolvulaceae and herbarium specimens are often misidentified.
 Within the third clade, Ipomoea, Convolvulus, and their relatives form a clade that is sister to a rather unexpected clade made up of Poraneae, Cresseae, Dichondreae (with gynobasic styles), some Erycibeae (Maripeae), etc., as well as Jacquemontia.
 Several members of this latter clade have styles divided to the base or only an at most shortly connate style with long branches (but Jacquemontia, etc., have a long style), and leaf blades with more or less pinnate venation; Jacquemontia could be sister to the other taxa.
 For a morphological phylogeny of the family, see Austin (1998).

 SOLANACEAE Jussieu, nom. cons.
 Back to Solanales